floppydisk525/MvvmLight_Frame_DesignTime/README.md

 ![alt text][DesignTimePageImageWORKS]![alt text][RunTimeDoesNOTWorkTRIAL]

-Therefore, to achieve a workable solution, the Source="{Binding FrameUri}" was added and now the solution works.
+Therefore, to achieve a workable solution, the Source="{Binding FrameUri}" was added and the solution works.
 But is there a better way?
+Note - when the Source="{Binding FrameUri}" was added, the navigation bar showed up - strange - something going here...

+![alt text][DesignTimePageImageWorksNAVButtons]

 Issue #2:  Post the MvvmLight toolkit version, etc.
 Issue #3:  Understanding of WPF/xaml.
 Areas that could use better understanding include WPF/Xaml instantiation of objects & controls and diagnosing Xaml issues.